Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 ### Object Modeling

 The object modeling is the following:
-- **Selection**: builtin provided by the Flow Viewport library.
+- **Selection**: builtin provided by the Flow Viewport Toolkit.
     - Encapsulates the Hydra selection as scene index paths.
     - Is shared by the selection scene index and all selection highlighting scene indices.
-- **Selection scene index**: builtin provided by the Flow Viewport library.
+- **Selection scene index**: builtin provided by the Flow Viewport Toolkit.
     - Has a pointer to read and write the Hydra selection.
     - Translates the application selection to Hydra selection.
 - **Flow Viewport merging scene index**: builtin provided by the Flow Viewport